 - Build instructions (all platforms) - Additional notes for Mac OS X - Additional notes for Windows

 The Python Imaging Library (PIL) adds image processing capabilities to your Python environment.
 This library provides extensive file format support, an efficient internal representation, and powerful image processing capabilities.

-This source kit has been built and tested with Python 2.2 and newer, on Windows, Mac OS X, and major Unix platforms.
-The kit also builds under Python 3.1 and 3.2, but doesn't provide much functionality yet.
+This source kit has been built and tested with Python 2.0 and newer, on Windows, Mac OS X, and major Unix platforms.
+Large parts of the library also work on 1.5.2 and 1.6.

 The main distribution site for this software is: